KxSystems/docs/docs/wp/disaster-floods/index.md

 # Predicting floods with q and machine learning

-==DRAFT==

 The Frontier Development Lab (FDL) is a public-private partnership run annually with both the European Space Agency (ESA) and National Aeronautics and Space Administration (NASA).
 The objective of FDL is to bring together researchers from the Artificial Intelligence (AI) and space science sectors to tackle a broad spectrum of challenges in the space industry.
 The projects this year include challenges in lunar and heliophysics research, astronaut health and disaster prevention.
-This paper will focus on the Disaster Prevention, Progress and Response (Floods) challenge, for which Kx was a sponsor.
+This paper will focus on the Disaster Prevention, Progress and Response (Floods) challenge, for which Kx was a partner.

 ## The need for AI in disaster prevention

 Floods are one of the most destructive natural disasters worldwide.
 All regions can be affected by flooding events and, with the increased variability in weather patterns due to global warming, this is [likely to become even more prevalent](https://www.nrdc.org/stories/flooding-and-climate-change-everything-you-need-know).
 The speed at which flooding events can occur, and difficulties in predicting their occurrence, create huge logistical problems for both governmental and non-governmental agencies.
-Over the past 10 years, floods have caused on average [95 deaths a year in the US alone](https://weather.com/safety/floods/news/2018-11-08-flood-related-deaths-increasing-in-united-states), making them [the deadliest weather-related phenomenon](https://www.nssl.noaa.gov/education/svrwx101/floods/).
+Over the past 10 years, floods have caused on average [95 deaths a year in the US alone](https://weather.com/safety/floods/news/2018-11-08-flood-related-deaths-increasing-in-united-states), making them one of [the deadliest weather-related phenomenon](https://www.nssl.noaa.gov/education/svrwx101/floods/).
 Worldwide, [floods cost in excess of 40 billion dollars per year](https://www.nationalgeographic.com/environment/natural-disasters/floods/), impacting property, agriculture and the health of individuals.

-During the duration of the project, we collaborated with the United States Geological Survey (USGS), a scientific agency within the US Department of the Interior.
+For the duration of the project, we collaborated with the United States Geological Survey (USGS), a scientific agency within the US Department of the Interior.
 The objective of the organization is to study the landscape of the US and provide information about its natural resources and the natural hazards that affect them.
 Currently, hydrologists use physical models to help predict floods.
 These models require predictions to be carefully calibrated for each stream or watershed and careful consideration must be taken for dams, levees, etc. Producing these models is extremely costly due to resource requirements.
 This limits the areas within the US that can use such systems to better prepare for flood events.

 ## The challenge